schneideraxel/field-coordinator-bot/README.md

 Automate field research workflows and keep GitHub up to date with live field data.

-This tool runs scripts (R, Python, shell, etc.), reads their structured output, and syncs results into GitHub Issues and GitHub Projects.
+This tool runs scripts (R, Python, Stata), reads their structured output, and syncs results into GitHub Issues and GitHub Projects.
 Workflows are declared in a simple YAML file and can be run manually, on a schedule, or triggered by a webhook.

-Built for research teams that track fieldwork progress through GitHub.
+Built for research teams that need an easy solution for live tracking of fieldwork/data collection progress.

 ---

-## Features

-- Runs scripts as workflow steps and reads their JSON output
-- Iterates over each output row and applies follow-up tasks (open issues, update boards)
-- Creates and updates GitHub Issues and GitHub Projects (v2) with field data
-- Supports parallel execution for independent steps (`parallel_group`)
-- Conditional task execution with `when: has_rows / no_rows / always / never`
-- Named outputs (`output_key`) allow multiple scripts to coexist in one workflow
-- Workflow-level variables injected into all tasks via `vars`
-- Runs on a schedule, from the CLI, or via GitHub webhooks
-- Scheduled jobs persist across server restarts

----

 ## Requirements

 - Python 3.9+
-- R (optional — only needed if your workflows run R scripts)
 - A GitHub App with Issues and Projects read/write permissions

 ---